maslovw/SDND/BehavioralCloning/README.md

 And it worked!
 After only 2 epochs I got better loss results, and the car was actually driving through the track.

+The model was trained with Adam optimizer. default Keras parameters:

+`keras.optimizers.Adam(lr=0.001, beta_1=0.9, beta_2=0.999, epsilon=1e-08, decay=0.0)`

+I tried SGD (Stochastic gradient descent optimizer), but adam showed a better result.
+I tried to decrease learning rate depending on validation loss (in this notebook https://github.com/maslovw/SDND/blob/master/BehavioralCloning/BehaviorCloning.ipynb), but it didn't increase quality of training, in fact, it made it worse.

+Keras callback function
+`ReduceLROnPlateau(monitor='val_loss', factor=0.5, patience=5, min_lr=0.00001, verbose=2)` was used

+To calculate loss I used MeanSquaredError(mse) function.

 But I forgot to put activation function on the last Dense layers